the-vampiire/hacktoberithms/README.md

 algorithms to practice python, git, and contribute to an open source repo for hacktoberfest!

 # How to Contribute
+### only PRs that follow these steps will be approved!
 - [sign up here](https://hacktoberfest.digitalocean.com/sign_up/register)
   - read more about HacktoberFest [here](https://hacktoberfest.digitalocean.com/details)
 - fork the repo using the `Fork` button in the top right
 - clone your fork of the repo using `git clone https://github.com/your_username/hacktoberithms`
-- go to the `Issues` tab on the repo and view the incomplete challenges
+- go to the [`Issues`](https://github.com/the-vampiire/hacktoberithms/issues) tab on this repo and view the available challenges
+  - you can sort by the difficulty level labels
 - create a new branch for your solution `git checkout -b issue_number-solution`
+- create a new file called `your_username-solution.py`
+  - **create this file in the challenge level directory**
+    - look at the label on the challenge issue to see its difficulty
+    - look for the corresponding directory in the repo associated with that difficult label
+  - this is to make it easier for me to organize the solutions
 - work on a solution to the challenge
 - commit your work (dont forget to add commit messages) using `git commit -m "your commit message"` or the VSC built-in utility
 - push your work up to your forked repo using